kimruddock/pawelgrzybek.github.io/_drafts/2017-01-21-my-setup-january-2017-february.md

 ---
-title: My setup — 2017 January
+title: My setup — 2017 February
 excerpt: Computers, smartphones, software, and web apps of other professionals is something that I always enjoy to read about.
 Today about my own equipment in February 2017.
 photo: 2017-01-21.jpg
 ---